google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/responsive.markdown

 ### Make images responsive to DPI

-When using images, a web developer needs to take the size of the viewport and the density of the display into consideration.
+When using images,
+take the size of the viewport and the density of the display into consideration.

 The web was built for 96dpi screens.
 With the introduction of mobile devices, we have seen a huge increase in the pixel density of screens not to mention Retina class displays on laptops.
 As such, images that are encoded to 96dpi often look terrible on a hi-dpi device.

-We have a solution that is not widely adopted yet but for browsers that support it, you can display a high density image on a high density display.
+We have a solution that is not widely adopted yet.
+For browsers that support it, you can display a high density image on a high density display.

 {% highlight html %}
 <img src="photo.png" srcset="photo@2x.png 2x" />